IBM/z_ansible_collections_samples/zos_concepts/data_transfer/copy_sort_fetch/README.md

 # Copy, Sort and Fetch Data Sets on z/OS using Ansible
-This project provides sample playbooks and roles which is used to demonstrate how to use many of the common core Ansible modules included in Red Hat Ansible Certified Content for IBM Z.

-This playbook copies a local file containing tabular data to a sequential data set on the remote z/OS system usingRed Hat Ansible Certified Content for IBM Z. This data set is then sorted based on a particular criteria and the sorted data set is fetched back to the control node.
+This playbook demonstrates how to copy a local file containing tabular data to a sequential data set on the remote z/OS system using Red Hat Ansible Certified Content for IBM Z. This data set is then sorted based on a particular criteria and the sorted data set is fetched back to the control node.
 The following core modules are used to accomplish these set of tasks:

 This playbook uses:
   - collection: